 Coverage changes are effective the first day of the month following the date of the life event except for a birth.
 The effective date for the birth of a child will be the month they are born regardless of the date of birth.
 It is important to put correct dates in the online enrollment system.
 For example, your spouse is on your health plan, but gets a job with his/her own health coverage which goes into effect on June 1.
 You would select “gain of dependent benefits” and list a May 31 date of coverage.
 By doing this, your spouse would be removed from you health plan on June 1.
 If you list June 1, then the spouse would not be removed until July 1.
 If adding dependents (spouse and/or children), you will need to provide dependent verfications.
 Visit the State Health Plan web site to see these dependent verifications.

 If adding dependents, the plans require documentation of the qualifying life event prior to being approved.
-Please fax your documentation to (919) 515-7543 or scan and email to email@example.com Include your name and employee ID on the documentation.
+If you cannot upload your documentation in the online enrollment site, you may fax your documentation to (919) 515-7543 or scan and email to: email@example.com Include your name and employee ID on the documentation.

 Visit the State Health Plan web site for more information.